 The osteopathic medical profession has a proud heritage of producing primary care practitioners.
 In fact, the mission statements of the majority of osteopathic medical schools state plainly that their purpose is the production of primary care physicians.
 Osteopathic medical tradition preaches that a strong foundation in primary care makes one a better physician, regardless of what specialty they may eventually practice.

 Today, when the challenge of ensuring an adequate number of primary care physicians extends to osteopathic medicine, more than one-third of osteopathic medical school graduates choose careers in primary care.
 Osteopathic medicine also has a special focus on providing care in rural and urban underserved areas, allowing DOs to have a greater impact on the U.S. population's health and well-being than their numbers would suggest.
-Over the past three years, more than a third of osteopathic medical school graduates indicated they plan to practice in a rural or underserved area.
+Over the past three years, nearly half of osteopathic medical school graduates indicated they plan to practice in a rural or underserved area.

 Osteopathic medicine is also rapidly growing!
 One in five medical students in the United States is attending an osteopathic medical school.

 In addition to studying all of the typical subjects you would expect student physicians to master, osteopathic medical students take approximately 200 additional hours of training in the art of osteopathic manipulative medicine.
 This system of hands-on techniques helps alleviate pain, restores motion, supports the body’s natural functions and influences the body’s structure to help it function more efficiently.

 One key concept osteopathic medical students learn is that structure influences function.
 Thus, if there is a problem in one part of the body’s structure, function in that area, and possibly in other areas, may be affected.